Garden Snails As Pets – Is That Okay?

 You Can Care For Them Even With A Busy Schedule.

 Most traditional pets such as birds, fish, dogs, and cats call for a lot of attention which may sometimes not be easy with a busy schedule.
-You will need to feed, provide water, clean their habitat, and check their living conditions.
+You will need to feed them, provide water, clean their habitat, and check their living conditions.
 But, for snails, you only require a proper setup, then you can leave them unattended for up to one month.

 Ensure that your pets have adequate fresh air, enough food that won’t rot, and a high humidity level.
 While it may not be an excellent idea to leave them for so long without checking, it can still work well if you have an involving schedule.